World Baseball Classic: Baseball Spoken here

+2009: Samurai Japan's back-to-back championships

 The next iteration of the tournament, taking place in 2009, featured the same 16 teams from 2006.
 However, the controversial round-robin format from 2006 was replaced by a modified double-elimination format for the first two rounds (the semifinals and final game remained single-elimination).
 The eight teams advancing from the first round were the same as in 2006, except for a "Cinderella" performance by the Netherlands, which twice defeated the Dominican Republic to reach the second round.
 In the semifinals, South Korea defeated Venezuela while Japan defeated the United States.
 South Korea won the coin flip held after the second semifinal between Japan and the United States, designating them as the home team for the final.

 Japan drew first blood, scoring on an RBI single by Michihiro Ogasawara in the third inning.
 Shin-Soo Choo tied the score 1−all with a home run in the fifth inning.
 With runners on first and third, Hiroyuki Nakajima hit an RBI single to bring Seiichi Uchikawa home to give Japan the lead 2−1.
 South Korea failed to take advantage of Japanese pitcher Hisashi Iwakuma, who was visibly tired, when they failed to score in the seventh inning, when Iwakuma was relieved by Toshiya Sugiuchi after two outs.
 Uchikawa hit a single to start the eighth.
 Atsunori Inaba scored a double to put Uchikawa in scoring position, and Uchikawa scored on Akinori Iwamura's sacrifice fly.
 Hyun-wook Jong retired the remaining batters to close out the inning.